 We Are All Completely Beside Ourselves by Karen Joy Fowler

 This was an easy read, and interesting (as with everything, always, don’t read anything about it first!), but the characters didn’t quite click for me.
-I think some easy-to-read books potentially make great material for screenplays – I can imagine that adding in the screenwriters’/directors’/actors’ takes on it, it could really come to life.
+I think some easy-to-read books potentially make great material for screenplays – I can imagine that in adding some other people’s takes on it, to life.

 Tiny Beautiful Things by Cheryl Strayed